Mental Hygiene -- and Lack of It

 You see, most of the people actually improvise in their life, playing it by ear, or better yet by emotion, randomly and automatically handling things, and not particularly conscious about what would be the optimal result of it.

-Since most of our emotional guidance tends to be of a negative charge, we almost regularly end up being unconsciously oriented towards what we DON'T want, rather that what we REALLY want.
+Since much of our emotional guidance tends to be of a negative charge, we almost regularly end up being unconsciously oriented towards what we don't want, rather than what we really want.

 Now, multiply such an attitudinal positionality over the course of years, and we have little to be surprised why we carry around a considerable baggage of emotional trash.
 Before we know it, even small things start affecting us as irritants.

-How many times we are not clear about what we REALLY want, torn between opposite tendencies, and waiting for the inner computation of our priorities to tell us what "seems to be a good idea at the time"?
+How many times we are not clear about what we really want, torn between opposite tendencies, and waiting for the inner, spontaneous computation of our priorities to tell us what "seems to be a good idea at the time"---without investing some good thinking in it?

 To Learn from Them - or to Blast Them

-Let's see an example for what we REALLY want, and what are our knee-jerk wants.
+Let's see an example for what we really want, and what are our knee-jerk wants.
 Suppose I have received a negative response from a reader to one of my articles.
-Now, my choice of responding will be based on what I REALLY want to do, and it is to thank that reader for a feedback that's helping me to learn something.
+Now, my choice of responding will be based on what I really want to do, and that is to thank that reader for a feedback that's helping me to learn something.

 What I don't want is responding to that comment with words : "Your opinion means nothing to me, and I can't please everyone's taste anyway.
 So why don't you read something that would be more to your likes, and stop criticizing that which is not."